Roger Headrick: Minnesota Vikings

 Following multiple disappointing playoff performances, there were reports that owners Wheelock Whitney Jr. and Jaye F. Dyer had spoken with their friend, outgoing Notre Dame head coach Lou Holtz, about taking the Vikings job.
 Headrick, however, publicly backed Green.
 On January 10, 1997, the Vikings board of directors voted 6 to 4 to retain Green.
 Green and Headrick had a falling out after the 1997 season after Headrick blocked offensive coordinator Brian Billick and defensive coordinator Foge Fazio from interviewing for other coordinator positions and refused to extend Green or his assistants contract while the team was still up for sale.
 Billick resigned to become offensive coordinator of the Dallas Cowboys, but commissioner Paul Tagliabue ruled that he could not take the job while still under contract with the Vikings.

 On October 28, 1997, vice chairman and part-owner Philip Maas announced that the team was up for sale.
 Headrick worked with a group led by Alabama surgeon Larry Lemak that would allow him to be a limited partner and remain the team's chief executive officer if they purchased the team.
 On February 2, 1998, the board of directors accepted a $200 million bid from author Tom Clancy.
 Headrick claimed he had the right of first refusal under the Vikings ownership bylaws and matched Clancy's offer.
 On March 19, 1998, commissioner Paul Tagliabue ruled Headrick did not have the right to match Clancy's offer.
-Headrick chose not challenge Tagliabue's ruling.
+Headrick chose not to challenge Tagliabue's ruling.
 On May 20, 1998, Clancy withdrew his offer to buy the team to better position himself in his divorce proceedings.
 Headrick again attempted to purchase the team on July 2, 1998, but Red McCombs agreed to buy the Vikings for $250 million.
 McCombs did not want to retain Headrick and he resigned as team president on August 21, 1998.